Updated on: 2/8/2021

 In 2004, the Insurance Research Council — a research organization created and funded by the insurance industry — did a comprehensive study comparing the value of settlements people received for the same injury when they were represented with and without an attorney.
 The IRC determined that people who were represented by an attorney received almost three-and-a-half times more, even after the attorney's fees were paid.

-As more people learn of this startling information, personal injury law firms have seen a dramatic increase in the number of people who hire an attorney to handle their insurance claims.
+As more people learn of this startling information, personal injury lawyers have seen a dramatic increase in the number of people who hire an attorney to handle their insurance claims.
 Another study from the IRC found that from 2007-12, the percentage of car accident injury claimants represented by attorneys rose to 36 percent, a 5 percent increase.
 In a separate yet related report from the IRC titled “Auto Injuries: Claiming Behavior and Its Impact on Insurance Costs,” it was concluded that 85 percent of all money paid out by insurance companies for bodily injuries goes to clients with an attorney.

 - The type of services provided by attorneys for personal injury victims are broken down as follows: